jkrisfox/projectTemplate2023_2024/README.md

-# SloMarket
+# SLOMarket

-SloMarket is a local marketplace platform for buying and selling goods within the San Luis Obispo area.
+SLOMarket is a local marketplace platform for buying and selling goods within the San Luis Obispo area.
 Users can list items, browse available goods, and communicate with sellers in a user-friendly environment.

 ## Stack